-The wonderful Luang Prabang, guide of what to see and do
+Guide of what to see and what do in Luang Prabang

 The city of Luang Prabang is located in northern Laos.
 It is situated between the Mekong River and the Nam Khan River, is surrounded by mountains and is full of beautiful temples that are worth visiting.

-With more than 50 temples is the main religious and spiritual center of the country.
+With more than 50 temples, Luang Prabang is the main religious and spiritual center of the country.
 In terms of population, it is the third largest city in Laos, after Vientiane and Savannakhet.
 In 1995 UNESCO named Luang Prabang as the first World Heritage Site in Laos.

 Luang Prabang surprises you with its tranquility, its temples and its people.
 The pearl of the Orient, according to the Lonely Planet, is one of those cities that you have to visit if you go on a trip to Laos and that you can even change your travel plans to stay a few days longer.